 - Lower your risk of heart disease, stroke, type 2 diabetes, and some types of cancer

-- Improve your strength and balance so you can stay independent
+- Improve your strength and balance so you can prevent injuries and stay independent

 - Improve your ability to think, learn, and make decisions

 Before you start...

 If you have a health problem like heart disease, diabetes, or obesity, talk to your doctor about the types and amounts of physical activity that are right for you.

 Aim for 2 hours and 30 minutes a week of moderate aerobic activities.